TL:DR: Looking to build a pure e-commerce business by selling products or services? Just use Shopify.

 Other businesses can use websites designed with WordPress or Webflow.

-Clickfunnels is building an army of affiliates.
-There are many affiliates already leading to tons of information which could be unfairly biased and one-sided.
+Clickfunnels is building an army of affiliates (and there’s nothing wrong with that).
+There are many affiliates already leading to tons of information which could be unfairly biased and one-sided (now, that’s a problem).
 I don’t give rat’s shit about what affiliates think.
 I obviously don’t care what the folks at Clickfunnels think.

 All I care about is that you make the right decisions

 This is a completely non-biased review.
 I am happy for you if you decide to use it.
 My intent is to tear it apart and build it back together so that you can make an informed decision.

 If you’ve been around on the Internet and if you have anything to do with Internet marketing, digital marketing, or sales funnels, you’d have heard of Clickfunnels

 Clickfunnels promises you to help set up full-fledged “sales funnels” at the click of a button.

 A few more clicks here and there and you can work off a set of templates and set up entire sales funnels within no time.

 Drag and drop.
 Just like that.

 The Clickfunnels full package gives you bells and whistles on top of the sales funnels building a feature set that you’d get anyway.